Tutorial: llmTools

 A request from the client to Ollama can carry a tools field, which is a JSON

-Array of tool signatures as JSON Objects.
+Array of tool signatures encoded as JSON Objects.
 For example, here’s a request with the

 signature of a single tool, get_location: